eternnoir/pyTelegramBotAPI/README.md

    TeleBot should execute message handlers on it's polling Thread.

 ### The listener mechanism
 As an alternative to the message handlers, one can also register a function as a listener to TeleBot.

+NOTICE: handlers won't disappear!
+Your message will be processed both by handlers and listeners.
+Also, it's impossible to predict which will work at first because of threading.
+If you use threaded=False, custom listeners will work earlier, after them handlers will be called.
 Example:
 ```python
 def handle_messages(messages):
 	for message in messages: